ch728/cucurbit-usda/manuscript.md

 heterosis is not well understood.
 Unlike many other outcrossing monoicous crops such as, maize and onion, cultivars from Cucurbita, similar to sunflower, do not suffer from debilatating inbreeding.
-With little inbreeding depression, it would stand that lttle better-parent heterosis would be expected under the dominance theory of heterosis.
+With little inbreeding depression, it would stand that little better-parent heterosis would be expected under the dominance theory of heterosis.
 Initial papers suggested that inbreeding in Cucurbita may not simply reduce yield as inbred varieties have the capacity to compete with commercial check cultivars;